Here's an overview of the processes and timeline that will get you up and running. We'll provide step-by-step support throughout the process.

 Time Required for This Phase

-The amount of time required to complete this phase varies depending on whether or not there is an OFX server already in place.
+The amount of time required to complete this phase varies depending on whether or not there is an API server already in place.
 We typically allocate two to four weeks for this phase.

-The purpose of the OFX server QA testing phase is to ensure that your OFX server performs in accordance with the OFX specification.
+The purpose of the API server testing phase is to ensure that the API performs in compliance with the FDX or OFX specification.

 Time Required for This Phase